RynnVLA-002: A Unified Vision-Language-Action and World Model: Experiments

 \textbf{Evaluation.} As shown in Fig.~\ref{fig:real_robot_setting}, our evaluation spans three scenarios: (1) {Single-target manipulation}, with exactly one target object on the desktop; (2) {Multi-target manipulation}, with multiple target objects present; and (3) {Instruction-following with distractors}, where both targets and distractors appear.
 A trial is deemed successful if the robot places at least one target object into its designated location within a predefined time budget.
 A trial fails if: (1) the time limit is exceeded; (2) the robot accrues more than five consecutive failed grasp attempts on a target; (3) in the instruction-following with distractors setting, the agent attempts to manipulate any distractor objects.
 Each task is tested for 10 times and we report the success rate.

 \textbf{Results.} Tab.~\ref{tab:real_robot} shows the results of real-world robot experiments.
-Our RynnVLA-002 achieves competitive results with GR00T N1.5~\citep{bjorck2025gr00t} and $\pi_0$~\citep{black2024pi_0} without pretraining.
-Notably, RynnVLA-002 performs better than the baselines in cluttered environments.
-For instance, RynnVLA-002 has over 80\% success rate on both multi-target tasks and distractor-filled scenarios for the "Place the block" task, surpassing the baselines by 10\% to 30\%.
+Our RynnVLA-002 achieves competitive results with GR00T N1.5~\citep{bjorck2025gr00t}, $\pi_0$~\citep{black2024pi_0}, and $\pi_{0.5}$~\citep{intelligence2504pi0} without robot pretraining. $\pi_{0.5}$ improves over $\pi_0$ in distractor-filled scenes, suggesting stronger robustness under visual clutter.
+RynnVLA-002 still achieves the best overall performance across the six real-world settings.
+For instance, RynnVLA-002 reaches 90\% success on the multi-target "Place the block" task and 80\% success when distractors are present, improving over the strongest pretrained baseline by 20\% in the multi-target setting and matching its distractor robustness.